 Commercial Building Color Code Chart

-The color coding of pipes in commercial buildings starts with the ANSI standard and expands on it by adding color bands to provide more detailed information.
+The color coding for pipes in commercial buildings start with the ANSI standard and expands on it by adding color bands to provide more detailed information.
 Graphic Products has compiled a consensus standard based on local codes and practices with the U.S. To make this information available they have published a Commercial Building Pipe Color Chart showing the color coding practices that are commonly being used in commercial buildings and schools.

 IIAR (International Institute for Ammonia Refrigeration) Pipe Color Code Chart